 On January 22, 1905, Utah’s first Greek Orthodox Church — Holy Trinity — was organized at a general meeting of over 200 Greek immigrants.
 Within a few months, plans had been finalized, a location was selected, money was raised, a priest was brought from Greece and the enterprising Greeks were able to build their church.
 They held their first liturgy on October 29, 1905, creating the 14th Greek Orthodox Church in the United States.

-By 1915 it is estimated that there were over 20,000 Greeks in the labor force in the intermountain west, comprising the most significant immigrant labor force in the region.
+By 1915 an estimated 20,000 Greeks worked in the labor force in the intermountain west, comprising the most significant immigrant labor force in the region.

 Nothing remains of the old Greek Town of Salt Lake City, but the regional transit authority honored the history of the Greek community by naming a train stop where the neighborhood once stood (pictured in header image).

 The late Helen Papanikolas was the greatest story-teller of the region’s Greeks.
 She wrote and researched extensively and published numerous books and articles.

 See Papanikolas’ best works

 Three generations of the Demas family face the ups and downs of the twentieth century after their fathers leave the coal mines that drew them from Greece to America, become wool growers and small businessmen, and Americanize their Demopoulos name.
 As the years pass, the family accumulates untidy lives and tragedies.
 Parents seek to keep their children tightly bound by old-country customs, to arrange marriages, and to foist their views of women’s inferiority on their daughters.
 Lia Papastamos in particular, child of a forced marriage between her Greek father and Amerikanida mother, pulls away from the stifling burden of family tradition and interference, but she and her husband must contend with the decline that time, synthetics, and changing tastes bring to a once-thriving sheep business.
 Get the book here.